mt60395/discordjs-bot/README.md

     rotate {link} [degrees/direction]

 #### resize
 Resizes an image.
 Dimensions can be combined together with an 'x' or separated.
+Use dimension 'AUTO' for auto resizing.

     resize {link} [dimensions]